ed255/HyperExercise/PITCHME.md

 ### Model

-Participants: Buyer, Artist
+- **Participants**: Buyer, Artist

-Assets: Request, Comission
+- **Assets**: Request, Comission

-Transactions: RequestTx, CommissionTx
+- **Transactions**: RequestTx, CommissionTx

-- Transactions just publish the Request/Comission to the network.
+Transactions just publish the Request/Comission to the network.

-- A published commission can only be seen by the seller.
+A published commission can only be seen by the seller.

 #HSLIDE